Vanlightly/ChaosTestingCode/RabbitMqUdn/readme.md

 ## RabbitMQ v3.8 Quorum Queue Testing

 ### Create a docker image
-Note that there are a 3.8.0-beta1 and 3.8.0-alpha.372 dockerfiles.
+Note that there are the 3.8.0-beta2 binary is available.
 Each use the latest erlang image as a base.

 ```
-$ cd RabbitMqUdn/v3.8.0-alpha.372
+$ cd RabbitMqUdn/v3.8.0-beta
-$ docker build -t jackvanlightly/rabbitmq-v3.8.0-alpha.372 .
+$ docker build -t jackvanlightly/rabbitmq-v3.8.0-beta.2.erl.alpine .
 $ cd management
-$ docker build -t jackvanlightly/rabbitmq-mgmt-v3.8.0-alpha.372 .
+$ docker build -t jackvanlightly/rabbitmq-mgmt-v3.8.0-beta.2.erl.alpine .
 ```

 ### Quorum Queues Test Failure using Blockade